A-p-a-r-na/Smart-Surveillance_Mini-Project/README.md

 # Smart-Surveillance_Mini-Project
-A python application, which can detect a variety of unusual activities on its own has been proposed.
+A python application, which can detect a variety of unusual activities on its own.
 Smart Surveillance can be used to monitor a particular location, to indicate whether a motion has been detected in that region or not.
 Anti-theft feature has been incorporated in to this project where it could identify the stolen object from the frame.
 Another feature included is the Face Identification where it can be trained to recognise